cybex-gmbh/transmorpher/README.md

 ### Local disk setup

 > [!WARNING]
 > For the docker setup, to be able to deliver videos, the `Access-Control-Allow-Origin` header is currently set to '*'.
-This means every website can embed your videos.
+> This means every website can embed your videos.
 >
+> This applies to files in your /public/videos folder ending with .m3u8, .ts, .mpd, .m4s and .mp4.
-> If you want to restrict this, you can mount your own configuration at `/opt/docker/etc/nginx/vhost.common.d/10-location-root.conf`.
-The current config can be found at `docker/location-root.conf`.
+> If you want to restrict this, you can mount your own configuration at `/etc/nginx/conf.d/default.conf.template`.
+> The current config can be found at `docker/common/nginx.default.conf`.

 #### Prerequisites for video functionality